-Microbial ID, strain sub-typing, and infectious disease research panels for targeted sequencing
+Microbial ID, strain sub-typing, AMR detection, and infectious disease research panels for targeted sequencing

 Deep-coverage whole-genome sequencing of microbial organisms is the ultimate tool for discovering the full range of genetic variations, including SNPs, insertions, deletions, inversions and complex rearrangements.
 It is used to characterize and discover new organisms or to type specific bacterial and viral organisms.

-Through the use of targeted sequencing of specific genes, you can now identify the microbes within a mixed population, study potential virulence factors and transmission patterns, and discover mutations that may be associated with antibiotic resistance.
+With Ion AmpliSeq technology, you can now perform targeted sequencing of specific genes to identify the microbes within a mixed population, study potential virulence factors and transmission patterns, and discover mutations that may be associated with antibiotic resistance.

 Microbial sequencing literature & publications

 Ion Torrent sequencing is cited in more than 900 peer-reviewed publications on microbial genome and metagenome sequencing.